Delta-Airlines-ig/Communistry/README.md

 # Example
 ![20230321171852_1](https://user-images.githubusercontent.com/127794765/226743329-6819de23-3e0c-47c5-af25-49e66a3cbb0c.jpg)
-this is literally to get the most basic tank... you absolutley need alot of space to do anything with this mod.
+this is literally to get the most basic tank... you absolutley need alot of space to do anything with this mod. (also this is for v0.5.0)